 Sometimes, text contains mixed or ambivalent opinions, for example “staff were very friendly but we waited too long to be served”.
-Being able to score for polarity indicates when there are both good and bad opinions expressed in one place, and can be useful in case the positives and negatives within a text cancel each other out and return a misleading “neutral” result.
+Being able to score feedback at the clause level indicates when there are both good and bad opinions expressed in one place, and can be useful in case the positives and negatives within a text cancel each other out and return a misleading “neutral” result.

 - Document level (useful for professional reviews or press coverage)